 Making a difference

 Industry groups and farmers said that primary producers were feeling the pressure of rising energy costs and were seeking advice on opportunities to reduce energy costs.
-The plan provides on-farm energy assessments from a panel of independent experts that identifies opportunities tailored to the unique circumstances of each farm.
+The plan provided free on-farm energy assessments from a panel of independent experts that identified opportunities tailored to the unique circumstances of each farm.

-This ensures that any investment under the program maps specific opportunities to boost energy productivity and reduce costs, helping to improve efficiency and ensure value for money.
+This ensured that any investment under the program mapped specific opportunities to boost energy productivity and reduce costs, helping to improve efficiency and ensure value for money.

 Powering the plan with the best independent advice

 An Independent Advisory Panel was established to help Agriculture Victoria design and implement the Agriculture Energy Investment Plan for best on-farm outcomes.

 The panel ensured that farmers were supported in energy efficient processes or technology investments that will help build a more energy efficient, adaptable and innovative agricultural sector.

 The panel provide advice to ensure the plan met the needs of farmers and reached all eligible farmers across Victoria.

 The Independent Advisory Panel comprised leading experts in the agriculture and energy sectors and was established to provide advice on the design and implementation of the Agriculture Energy Investment Plan.
 Panel members did not work for the Victorian Government and did not have a decision-making role.

 The panel members are: